By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1002|Pages: 2|6 min read

-¨Hills Like White Elephants¨ is a short story written by Ernest Hemingway, published in 1927.
+"Hills Like White Elephants" is a short story written by Ernest Hemingway, published in 1927.
 The story takes place in Spain, the Valley of the Ebro, at a train station.
-Why he establishes the story at a train station?
-Because he wants us to know that the relationship is at a turning point.
-This station is a stopping point between Barcelona and Madrid, and when the train arrives the passenger will have to decide to which way they want to go, making similarity to the relationship.
-Also, the difference between the two parts of the valley makes a reference to the decision that the girl has to face between having the baby or not.
+Why does Hemingway establish the story at a train station?
+Because he wants us to understand that the relationship is at a turning point.
+This station is a stopping point between Barcelona and Madrid, and when the train arrives, the passengers will have to decide which way they want to go, mirroring the relationship's uncertainty.
+Furthermore, the contrast between the two parts of the valley symbolizes the decision the girl has to face about whether to have the baby or not.

 Browse our vast selection of original essay samples, each expertly formatted and styled